(Beck’s monadicity theorem, tripleability theorem)

 There are other versions of this theorem, including generalizations to monadicity over presheaf categories, which can be viewed as analogues of Giraud's theorem.

-The version of the monadicity theorem given in Categories Work uses an evil notion of “creation of limits” and concludes that the comparison functor is an isomorphism of categories, rather than merely an equivalence.
+The version of the monadicity theorem given in Categories Work uses a notion of “creation of limits” which fails to observe the principle of equivalence, concluding that the comparison functor is an isomorphism of categories, rather than merely an equivalence.
 But the versions mentioned above can be found in the exercises.

 Note however that if is an amnestic isofibration, then is monadic iff it is strictly monadic.
 For an application of this observation, see for example the discussion of algebraically free monads at free monad.